mxmn/notes/markdown.md

 #### Highlighting

-Inline `syntax` highlighting uses single back-ticks.
+Inline `monospace syntax` highlighting uses single back-ticks.

 Blocks of code use three back-ticks, or are indented with 4 spaces.
 A language specification might be supported, as for example for python: